America Didn't Always Have This Problem

 Deinstitutionalization without follow-through

-Psychiatric patients were released, but the promised community mental-health system was never funded.
+States released psychiatric patients, but the promised community mental-health system was never funded.

 3